Exercise and keeping fit

 How long should I exercise for?

-You should aim to exercise for around 30 minutes a day, at least three days a week.
-If you are not used to exercising you should build up to this level slowly over time to avoid the risk of injury.
+The standard government advice is to aim to exercise for around 30 minutes a day, at least three days a week.
+This may not be possible, however, if you have severe kidney disease and/or reduced mobility.
+If you are not used to exercising, you should build up slowly to avoid the risk of injury.

-You don't have to do all the exercise in one go.
-Try getting off the bus one stop earlier and walking an extra 10 minutes or doing some stretches in front of the television in the evening.
+You don’t have to do all the exercise in a single session.
+Try getting off the bus one stop earlier and walking an extra 10 minutes, or doing some stretches in front of the television in the evening.
 Little and often can be more beneficial than doing everything in one go.

 When should I exercise?

 It is best to spread your exercise out across the week rather than doing it all on consecutive days and then nothing for the rest of the week.
-Some weeks you may feel able to do more exercise than others depending on how well you feel.
-It is important to listen to what your body is telling you and not do too much in one go.
+Some weeks you may feel able to do more exercise than others, depending on how well you feel.
+It is important to listen to what your body is telling you and not do too much.

-You are more likely to keep to a regular exercise routine if you schedule it into your normal day.
-Wait for at least one hour after eating a big meal before you start exercising.
-You may want to avoid exercising just before going to bed as it can make it harder to get to sleep.
+You are more likely to keep to a regular exercise routine if you schedule it into your day.
+Wait for at least one hour after eating a big meal before exercising.
+You may also want to avoid exercising just before going to bed as it can make it harder to get to sleep.